jasonsbeer/AmigaPCI/developer_guide.md

 Both UPAx signals are to be pulled to ground with appropriate pull down resistors in hardware.
 As a result, memory space access is the default bus command.
 This allows for the implementation of PCI devices that do not use drivers, such as memory cards.

 **WHAT IS NOT CURRENTLY UNDERSTOOD IS HOW THE UPA BUS BEHAVES WHEN NOT EXPLICITLY SET.
-ONCE THIS BEHAVIOR IS UNDERSTOOD, THIS TABLE MAY CHANGE**
+ONCE THIS BEHAVIOR IS UNDERSTOOD, THIS TABLE MAY CHANGE.
+ALTERNATIVELY, WE MAY CONSIDER A REGISTER TO SET THE CYCLE TYPE.
+THIS WOULD BE SIMPLE TO IMPLEMENT, BUT COST AN ADDITIONAL TWO CLOCKS PER CYCLE.
+IMPLEMENTING THE UPA BUS HAS NO CLOCK PENALTY.**

 Table 2.2.3a.
 PCI Commands for AUTOCONFIG Devices.
 R_W|UPA0|UPA1|PCI Command